wasder-sys/wasder-sys/README.md

-# Blade Ball Auto Parry ⚔️
+# ZeroBlade 0️⃣⚔️

-A simple script that adds **Auto Parry** functionality to Roblox Blade Ball.
+**ZeroBlade** is a minimal yet deadly auto parry script for Roblox Blade Ball.
-Stay sharp without having to time every move yourself!
+With zero delay and absolute precision, you won’t miss a beat.

 ---

 ## 🚀 Features
-- ✅ Auto Parry
+- ✅ Auto Parry (zero-lag optimized)

 ---